All Episodes

 It's just everyone's city.

-It's like the land of the misfit toys.
+Like it's like it's like the land of the misfit toys.

-It's definitely not pure to the genre.
+It's not, it's definitely not pure to the genre.

 Do you think that there's still a demand for it?